pengbiostatlab/SLCARE/README.md

 Recurrent event data frequently arise in biomedical follow-up studies.
 The concept of latent classes enables researchers to characterize complex population heterogeneity in a plausible and parsimonious way.
-SLCARE implements a robust and flexible algorithm to carry out Zhao et al.(2022)’s latent class analysis method for recurrent event data, where semiparametric multiplicative intensity modeling is adopted.
+SLCARE (Yu and Peng, 2024) implements a robust and flexible algorithm to carry out Zhao et al.(2022)’s latent class analysis method for recurrent event data, where semiparametric multiplicative intensity modeling is adopted.
 SLCARE returns estimates for non-functional model parameters along with the